Planning a day trip from Hiroshima

 “if you have a JR pass – the ship ride to Miyajima is included so it’s free!”

-It takes about 40-60 minutes on a train from Hiroshima to Iwakuni.
-Once I walked out of the Iwakuni station, there was a sign for the bus to the bridge – easy.
+The JR journey takes about 40-60 minutes from Hiroshima to Iwakuni.
+Once we walked out of the Iwakuni station, there was a sign for the bus to the bridge – easy.

 Iwakuni and Kintai-kyō

-Kintai Bridge (or Kintai-kyō) is nothing but an architectural wonder that is so unique that became one of my favorite pedestrian bridges in the world.
-It is Iwakuni’s best landmark as it straddles across the Nishiki River, connecting to the foot of Mount Yokoyama, where the Iwakuni Castle is located.
+Kintai Bridge (or Kintai-kyō) is an architectural wonder that is so unique that became one of my favorite pedestrian bridges in the world.
+While you may not be aware, it’s hard to forget once you have seen it.
+It is the city’s landmark as it straddles across the Nishiki River, connecting to the foot of Mount Yokoyama, where the Iwakuni Castle is located.

 Constructed in 1673, it is an elegant wooden bridge with five bold arches on massive stone pillars.
-But why arches?
+But why does the bridge has these arches?
 It was because, for years, several bridges that were built before Kintai-kyō were destroyed by flood in the 17th century, of which the area was ruled by Iwakuni the Domain.
-It has challenged the ancient architects to design a bridge that is engineered to withstand flooding with strong stone holds and arches supported by complex wooden fixtures.
+The natural situation has challenged the ancient architects to design a bridge that is engineered to withstand flooding with strong stone holds and arches supported by complex wooden fixtures.
 The end result is a stunning bridge that looks like no other.

 I was originally expecting nothing else but a wooden bridge (which is basically what it is supposed to be, but it is a famous bridge, still).
-Surprisingly it was much more GINORMOUS than I thought – the three middle arch spans are each 35.1 meters long, together with the two end arch spans, the bridge is 175 meters long.
+Surprisingly it was much bigger than I thought, and yes, the size has an impact that makes the bridge more impressive – the three middle arch spans are each 35.1 meters long, together with the two end arch spans, the bridge is 175 meters long.
 The moment I got off the bus I saw the five magnificent wooden arches spanning across the running, crystal-clear Nishiki River.

-It was the cherry blossom festival at that time and the view was breathtaking~ Flowers were blooming and birds were soaring over our heads.
-Paid 500 yen to cross the bridge, and we saw lots of exciting food stalls in the carnival; an ice-cream stall that offered over 100 different flavors!
+More, the bridge looked so beautiful, with cherry blossom framing the bridge so nicely, and there were food stalls set up by the river.
+Flowers were blooming and birds were soaring over our heads.
+We paid 300 yen to cross the bridge, and then we checked out the food stalls on the other side; There was an ice-cream stall that offered over 100 different flavors!
 A food stall that was grilling Hiroshima Oysters!
 And turnip-cake-shape-like Iwakuni Sushi!